Logo Futurismo

 Hence, we learned that the myth of gallons of whale sperm is just an uneducated fantasy of some people on the internet, but definitely not true!

-Yet, considering all this newly gained information – we definitely agree: please do not drink seawater, not because it contains gallons of whale sperm, but because it is salt water.
-The high salt content dehydrates your body as you can only produce urine, which has lower salinity than sea water and thus, you will need to urinate more water than you drank in order to get rid of the excess salt!
+Yet, considering all this newly gained information, we absolutely agree: please do not drink seawater, not because it contains gallons of whale sperm, but because it is salt water.
+The high salt content dehydrates your body, as you can only produce urine, which has lower salinity than seawater, and thus, you will need to urinate more water than you drank in order to get rid of the excess salt!

 Bibliography